CLEW Guide – Snap elections add new uncertainties to Germany's 2030 climate targets

 • Sustainable finance – In contrast to its reputation as an energy transition pioneer, Germany has been a latecomer in tapping into the potential of compelling banks, insurance companies, fund managers and other financial actors to curtail CO2-intensive projects and fund cleaner alternatives.
 The German government coalition under chancellor Scholz has vowed to quickly expand the country's role in the transition to green and sustainable investment practices and fully integrate the financial sector in its climate policies.

 • Adaptation – The latest climate change monitoring report urged Germany to step up its efforts to adapt to the already unavoidable effects of climate change.
-The country faces a multitude of negative impacts, including prolonged droughts, severe water loss, and increasing temperatures.
+The country faces a multitude of negative impacts, including prolonged droughts, severe water loss, floods, and increasing temperatures.
 The government has passed a law making it legally binding to draw up climate risk assessments and implement adaptation measures.
-It has now presented a draft of the accompanying Climate Adaptation Strategy which, for the first time, sets measurable targets to increase preparedness.
-In addition, the government has presented a water strategy and a natural climate action strategy.
+It presented the accompanying Climate Adaptation Strategy which, for the first time, contains measurable targets and measures to increase preparedness.
+In addition, the government presented a water strategy and a natural climate action strategy.

-• Carbon removal – A long-term strategy for negative emissions is set to introduce a 2060 target for net-negative greenhouse gas emissions and intermediate targets for technical carbon sinks.
-The strategy, of which the government released a first outline, will look at different methods to capture, remove, store and use carbon dioxide and consider economic incentives to help ramp up the corresponding industrial infrastructure.
-It also states that natural sinks (such as forests) capturing carbon will not be enough to balance out the remaining greenhouse gas emissions beyond 2045.
-Technological means (such as direct air capture, DAC) are therefore necessary to reach climate neutrality.
+• Carbon removal – Another key project on hold is the government’s long-term strategy for negative emissions, which was meant to introduce a 2060 target for net-negative greenhouse gas emissions and intermediate targets for technical carbon sinks.
+The strategy, of which the government released a first outline, was meant to look at different methods to capture, remove, store and use carbon dioxide and consider economic incentives to help ramp up the corresponding industrial infrastructure.

 • Raw materials and recycling – The energy crisis fuelled by Russia’s war against Ukraine has pushed the dependence on imports of key raw materials high on the subjects for debate in Germany and Europe.
 The government presented a draft circular economy strategy, and has adopted its China strategy.
 The EU also presented a Raw Materials Act to ensure the union has access to critical materials needed for energy transition technologies.

-• Challenges – Major roadblocks on the path to climate neutrality include a lack of skilled workers to implement renewable energy expansion plans and energy efficiency projects, as well as grid expansion.
+• Skills shortage – Major roadblocks on the path to climate neutrality include a lack of skilled workers to implement renewable energy expansion plans and energy efficiency projects, as well as grid expansion.
 The government has reformed immigration laws with the aim of filling tens of thousands of vacant energy transition jobs.
-Separately, network agency BNetzA is set to issue power grid expansion permits on a large scale from 2024, and has allowed distribution grid operators to throttle electricity flows to heat pumps and electric vehicles in a bid to speed up their uptake in the face of challenged distribution grids.

 Sector overview